LRParser/pubchem-sklearn/capstone_project_jh.md

 - _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
 - _Is the model robust enough for the problem?
 Do small perturbations (changes) in training data or the input space greatly affect the results?_
 - _Can results found from the model be trusted?_

+I had expected the final classification model to come in the form of a deep neural network, per my proposed methodology, but was surprised that using a deep neural network on the classification dataset failed to yield better results than the Random Forest documented in the Refinement section.
+I believe this may be due to the fact that the effective size of the dataset was significantly reduced due to the need to create balanced classes for training; I went for a dataset of approximately 220,000 datapoints pre-processing, down to about 16,000 datapoints during the training process.
+I experimented with multiple deep neural network configurations using the Keras library but failed to obtain a average F1-score better than .68 in any configuration.
+A representative analysis is shown in the pubchem_dnn notebook [report]("pubchem_dnn.html") and can be reproduced using the pubchem_dnn [notebook]("pubchem_dnn.ipynb").

 ### Justification
 In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section: